| | |

 Instructions

-1. Add pie crust into a 9-inch pie plate and prepare following package instructions- you will need to pre-bake the pie crust.
+1. Add pie crust to a 9-inch pie plate and prepare the following package instructions- you will need to pre-bake the pie crust for this recipe.
+(Prick the bottom and sides of the crust with a fork.
+Bake for 9–11 minutes or until lightly browned.

-2. Stir together sugar and next 7 ingredients until blended.
-Add eggs, stirring well.
-Pour into pie crust.
+2. Stir together sugar and the next 7 ingredients until blended.
+Add the eggs, stirring well.
+Pour into the pie crust.

-3. Bake at 350° for 50 to 55 minutes, cover the edges of the pie crust with foil after about 10 minutes to prevent the crust from burning.
-(Just don’t cover the entire pie, because it might stick to the center of the pie and ruin the pretty golden brown crispy top of the pie.
-Yes, I know this from experience…)
+3. Bake at 350° for 50 to 55 minutes.
+After about 10 minutes, cover the edges of the pie crust with foil to prevent the crust from burning.
+(Just don’t cover the entire pie; it might stick to the center and ruin the pretty golden brown crispy top.
+Yes, I know this from experience.)

 4. Cool completely on a wire rack.
 (2 to 4 hours)